 Masto is a paradise for meat lovers.
 The waiters serve a large chopping board with excellent prosciutto.
 Order this salt-cured, dry-aged ham that has a buttery texture and melts in the mouth, wrap it around a chunk of mozzarella and enjoy this divine food having a glass of wine.
 Prosciutto is an iconic Italian dish that is air-dried for several months and usually eaten raw.

 Carciofi alla giudia, or deep-fried crispy artichokes, is another traditional Italian dish that came from Rome's Jewish quarter.
-Try the best Roman-style artichokes in Grazia and Graziella.
+Try the best Roman-style artichokes at Grazia and Graziella.
 The cooks cut all hard leaves with a sharp knife, making spiral movements.
 Then they keep artichokes in water with lemon juice, add salt and pepper and deep-fry them in olive oil.
 It's a must to order these crunchy sunflowers at this restaurant.

 A Casa di Nino is famous for its trippa alla romana, a classic dish of the Roman cuisine.
 Being a staple Italian dish nowadays, it originated as peasant's food.
 Trippa alla romana is very simple to cook and very tasty.
 The cooks stew tribe with tomatoes, onions, carrots and other vegetables, add Pecorino Romano cheese and lesser calamint leaves and serve the dish with white wine.